SKSUB/-Exp_robotics_lab_3/README.md

 This is the class method to communicate with the Armor service.
 It is based on the message format to be communicated with the Armor service.

 ### place class:
-THis is the class to create a place object.
+This is the class to create a place object.

 ### src:
 ### movearm.cpp: